jarekmachaj/cost-accounting/README.md

 cd CostAccounting.Server
 dotnet run
 ```
-you should see console output and new console window with client app running with proxy (go to [http://localhost:12773](https://localhost:12773/) in that case):
+You should see console output and new console window with client app running with proxy (go to [http://localhost:12773](https://localhost:12773/) in that case):

 ![image](https://github.com/user-attachments/assets/f99a8be1-473b-463b-bb07-2ecfac993879)